Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: Introduction

 \subsection{Contributions}

-Hence, our focus is on the comprehensive survey of machine learning aided NGWNs.
-Inspired by above-mentioned challenges, in this article we review the development of machine learning aided wireless networks.
-We commence by investigating a series of popular learning algorithms and their compelling applications in NGWN and then provide some specific examples based on some recent research results, followed by a range of promising open issues in the design of future networks.
-Our original contributions are summarized as follows: \begin{itemize} \item We critically review the thirty-year history of machine learning.
-Depending on how we use training data, we classify machine learning algorithms into three categories, i.e. supervised learning~\cite{suthaharan2016supervised}, unsupervised learning~\cite{barlow1989unsupervised} and reinforcement learning~\cite{sutton1998reinforcement}.
-In addition, we highlight the family of deep learning algorithms, given their success in the field of signal processing. \item The development of wireless networks is reviewed from their birth to NGWNs.
-Moreover, we summarize the evolution of wireless networking techniques, and characterize a variety of representative scenarios for the NGWN. \item We appraise a range of typical supervised, unsupervised, reinforcement learning as well as deep learning algorithms.
-Moreover, their compelling applications in wireless networks are surveyed for assisting the readers in refining the motivation of machine learning in NGWN, all the way from the physical layer to the application layer. \item Relying on recent research results, we highlight a pair of examples conceived for wireless networks, which can help the readers to gain the insight into hitherto unexplored scenarios and into their applications in NGWNs. \end{itemize}
+Hence, our focus is on the comprehensive survey of ML aided wireless networks.
+Inspired by above-mentioned challenges, in this article we review the development of ML aided wireless networks.
+We commence by investigating a series of popular learning algorithms and their compelling applications in wireless networks and then provide some specific examples based on some recent research results, followed by a range of promising open issues in the design of future networks.
+Our original contributions are summarized as follows: \begin{itemize} \item We critically review the thirty-year history of ML.
+Depending on how we use training data, we classify ML algorithms into three categories, i.e. supervised learning~\cite{suthaharan2016supervised}, unsupervised learning~\cite{barlow1989unsupervised} and reinforcement learning~\cite{sutton1998reinforcement}.
+In addition, we highlight the family of deep learning algorithms, given their success in the field of signal processing. \item The development of wireless networks is reviewed from their birth to the future wireless networks.
+Moreover, we summarize the evolution of wireless networking techniques, and characterize a variety of representative scenarios for future wireless networks. \item We appraise a range of typical supervised, unsupervised, reinforcement learning as well as deep learning algorithms.
+Moreover, their compelling applications in wireless networks are surveyed for assisting the readers in refining the motivation of ML in wireless networks, all the way from the physical layer to the application layer. \item Relying on recent research results, we highlight a pair of examples conceived for wireless networks, which can help the readers to gain the insight into hitherto unexplored scenarios and into their applications in wireless networks. \end{itemize}